inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 a specific area, we also need to turn ON the **Village** layer in QGIS.
 This layer will be used as an aggregation layer that can show us results grouped by administrative boundary.

-If you forget the steps to define and aggregation layer, refer to the `Run Intermediate InaSAFE <http://docs.inasafe.org/en/training/socialisation/run_intermediate_inasafe.html/>`__ section.
+If you forget the steps to define and aggregation layer, refer to the :ref:`Run Intermediate InaSAFE. <run_intermediate_inasafe>` section.
 Edit the question form in the |project_name| Dock so that it appears similar to the below screenshot:

 .. image:: /static/training/socialisation/other_hazard_30.*